pyroll-project/pyroll-karman-force-torque/README.md

 # pyroll-alexander-power-and-labour
-PyRolL Plugin for calculation of power and labour accoring to Alexanders model.
+PyRolL Plugin for calculation of power and labour according to Alexanders model.